Skip to main content

 1. Define the problem by collecting data to determine the who, what, where, when, and how of suicide deaths.

 2. Identify and explore risk and protective factors using scientific research methods.
+Develop and test prevention strategies.

-4. Assure widespread adoption of strategies shown to be successful.
+3. Assure widespread adoption of strategies shown to be successful.

 Resources available for veterans and their families include:

-• A Suicide Safety Plan app
+• Suicide Safety Plan template

 • Make the Connection, an online resource that connects veterans, family members, friends, and other supports with information and solutions to issues affecting their lives